parse-community/docs/_includes/parse-server/third-party-auth.md

 Parse Server supports 3rd party authentication by using authentication adapters.
 You can find the full list of authentication adapters in the [/src/Adapters/Auth/](https://github.com/parse-community/parse-server/tree/release/src/Adapters/Auth) directory of Parse Server.

-> [!NOTE]
-> A detailed documentation for each authentication adapter can be found in the comment section at the top of each adapter file.
+ℹ️ A detailed documentation for each authentication adapter can be found in the comment section at the top of each adapter file.

 ## Example of GitHub Authentication Adapter

 The following example shows how to configure Parse Server to enable the GitHub authentication adapter.

-> [!WARNING]
-> This adapter, as some other adapters, can be configured to allow insecure authentication or require secure authentication.
+⚠️ This adapter, as some other adapters, can be configured to allow insecure authentication or require secure authentication.
 The insecure authentication is deprecated and we discourage from using it.
 More information can be found in [Secure and Insecure Authentication](#secure-and-insecure-authentication).

 ### Secure Authentication